 Engaging students means looking for different ways to motivate and inspire learners to interact with the material.
 This principle is all about finding the optimal way for students to connect with what is being taught in order to foster an intrinsic desire to learn and an engaged disposition.
 This can be conceptualized as the “why” of learning and links to affective networks in the brain that are involved in emotional responses.
 Offering a variety of reward choices or different levels of challenge illustrates this principle in action.

-Positive Effects on Student Success
+Positive Effects on Student Academic Performance

-Beyond the theoretical, UDL has been shown to have a measurable impact on student success.
+Beyond the theoretical, UDL has been shown to have a measurable impact on student academic performance.
 In fact, research shows that this approach helps increase GPA and information retention for all students.
 A study conducted by the University of Northern Illinois found that exposure to closed-captions increased students’ recall and understanding of video-based information, as those students scored significantly higher on the subsequent assessment when compared with their peers.

 One Size Doesn’t Fit All